Should I Have Let My Cousin Skip My Birthday Brunch?

 Comment from u/Lurker247

 Emotional responses often stem from unmet expectations, especially in close relationships.
-A relationship expert highlights that communication is key to managing these feelings.
+Communication is key to managing these feelings.
 Simple phrases like 'I understand your situation' can go a long way in validating someone’s feelings.

 By recognizing the importance of attendance in family settings, OP could have reinforced her invitation with affirmations about Maya's value in the gathering.
 Establishing a culture of openness encourages family members to express their needs without fear of guilt or disappointment.